-Hurricane Lee may become first category five storm of Atlantic season
+Hurricane Lee becomes first category five storm of Atlantic season

-Hurricane Lee has powered up to a category four storm, packing wind speeds of up to 130mph (215km/h) as it churns through the Caribbean.
+Hurricane Lee has powered up to a category five storm, packing wind speeds of up to 160mph (260km/h) as it churns through the Caribbean.

-Forecasters say Lee could become the first category five hurricane of the Atlantic season by Friday.
+It could cause dangerous beach conditions on the US east coast on Sunday, the US National Hurricane Center (NHC) said.

 On its current path the storm is not projected to make landfall anywhere.